-Quizzes: We will have a quiz about every week and a half.
+Quizzes: In the first part of the course, we will have a quiz about every week and a half.
 It will be straight from the homework.
 It is your responsibility to come to class, so if you miss a quiz because you are not there, you will not be allowed to make it up.
 Your lowest quiz score will be dropped.

 Exams: There will be three in-class exams as well as a final exam.
 Your two highest scores on the in-class exams will be used in computing your grade.
-The in-class exams will be on Feb 18, Mar 25, and Apr 22.
+The in-class exams will be on Feb 23, Mar 23, and Apr 27.
 If you skip an exam, it will become the dropped exam.
 You will normally not be able to make it up, unless you have a compelling (e.g. medical) and documented excuse.
 Forgetting that there is an exam or being unprepared for it are not considered compelling excuses.